Amy Ellwein

 Natural and Environmental Sciences

-Amy Ellwein is the Director of Science Education and Communications at the Rocky Mountain Biological Laboratory.
-From 2007 to 2010, Amy was a lecturer in the Natural Sciences Program at the University of New Mexico, then a Visiting Professor of Geology and Science Education from 2010 to 2013 at Western State College, teaching integrated lab-lecture science courses for non-majors and education majors (pre-service teachers).
-She is a founding and active board member of the Science Education Institute of the Southwest (SEIS) - a New Mexico based organization providing science professional development opportunities for K-12 teachers since 2003 (e.g. see links below - Geobotany, Watersheds and Rivers, Using Scientific Data, etc.).
+Now a Research Professor at Western Colorado University, Amy Ellwein was the Director of Science Education and Communications at the Rocky Mountain Biological Laboratory from 2010 to 2019.
+From 2007 to 2010, Amy was a lecturer in the Natural Sciences Program at the University of New Mexico, then a Visiting Professor of Geology and Science Education from 2010 to 2013 at Western, teaching integrated lab-lecture science courses for non-majors and education majors (pre-service teachers).
+She was a founding member of the Science Education Institute of the Southwest (SEIS) - a New Mexico based organization providing science professional development opportunities for K-12 teachers from 2003-2013 (e.g. see links below - Geobotany, Watersheds and Rivers, Using Scientific Data, etc.).

 Workshop Participant, Website Contributor